zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adw-scaling-performance/adw-scaling-performance.md

 ### Required Artifacts

 -   The following lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Public Cloud account</a>.
-If you don't already have your own cloud account then you can obtain a new cloud account through the free Oracle trial program.
+If you don't already have your own cloud account or a LiveLabs account then you can obtain a new cloud account through the free Oracle trial program.

 ### Lab Prerequisites